coderefinery/hpc-containers/content/sharing.rst

 Popular base images
 +++++++++++++++++++

 There probably exists a base image for your need, almost whatever it is.
-If you google e.g. "best docker containers" you will find useful lists of popular ones.
+If you web-search e.g. "best docker containers" you will find useful lists of popular ones.
 Here is a customised selection of such a list - with some images we find very useful:

 - `Alpine <https://hub.docker.com/_/alpine>`_ (slim Linux OS)